DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 ![PART 2/3](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/9aa44fab-a485-4614-bd77-df036cdd08ef)
 ![Part 2 Result](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/806d6dba-459f-4d2f-ac4b-c214301dc7ec)

 Finally when the two PSK <sub>I</sub> and PSK <sub>Q</sub> signals are added together we get the final QPSK singal that is ready to be transmitted.
-This signal has encoded the digtial message using both amplitude and phase, which is ultimely due to the use of the orthangonal baisis functions of sine and cosine to help encode the symbols of the message.
+This signal has encoded the set digtial symbols using phase, which is ultimely due to the use of the orthangonal baisis functions of sine and cosine to help encode the symbols of the message.

 ![part 3 Reslts ](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/c665a52e-56d0-46e6-806b-02a323befd06)